PinkDiamond1/docs-24/docs/starlark/reference.md

 The `artifact_uuid` can be used in the `files` as the key of the dictionary to mount it on a service thats being launched.

 We support Golang templates, you can read more about that [here](https://pkg.go.dev/text/template#pkg-overview).

+The `render_templates` command is useful if you have a configuration template that you want to write to a bunch of services, allowing reusability.

 ### upload_files